raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 which generally entails a loss of network connections.

-* The client fails to meets its obligation to generate the required keepalive traffic, or to close an inactive session by the prescribed time (twice the time interval dictated by the server, or five seconds, whichever is greater, as described in {{sessiontimeouts}}).
+* The client fails to meets its obligation to generate the required DSO keepalive traffic, or to close an inactive session by the prescribed time (twice the time interval dictated by the server, or five seconds, whichever is greater, as described in {{sessiontimeouts}}).